 - Prohibit the use of chemicals and materials that can be particularly detrimental to water quality if improperly disposed of.

 7. Affordable and clean energy

-- Pursue efficient certifications, like LEED or Energy Star
+- Pursue efficient certifications, such as LEED or Energy Star.

-- Prioritize energy efficiency across all operations, preserve light, heating, cooling, etc. whenever possible
+- Prioritize energy conservation and energy efficiency practices across all operations; preserve light, heating, cooling, and more whenever possible.

 8. Decent work and economic growth

 9. Industry, innovation and infrastructure

 - Establish standards and promote regulation that ensures company projects and initiatives are managed sustainably.

 - Promote innovation by giving all stakeholders the opportunity to offer creative solutions to sustainability challenges.

 - Invest in business-driven poverty eradication activities, such as developing a living wage policy.